top of page

 Retirees receive full benefits

-Low death rate due to lack of personal savings
+Low death rate due to lack of personal savings for any age group

-Higher probability of continuing into the future since only businesses pay into program
+High probability of continuing into the future since only businesses pay into program

 bottom of page